Types of Paraphrasing

 Direct paraphrase: "She possesses a great deal of skill as a vocalist."

 In each of these examples, the sentence structure and words have been changed, but the meaning of the original text remains the same.
+Before using this type of paraphrasing, you shold know the must ways to write the senteces correctly.

-Indirect paraphrasing:
+Indirect Paraphrasing:

 This involves rephrasing the original text in your own words, but maintaining the same meaning and context as the original.